 If you feel excessively dizzy, sleepy or otherwise ill while taking Actiq, use the handle to remove the Actiq unit and dispose of it according to the instructions given in this leaflet.
 Then contact your doctor for further directions on using Actiq.

 Do not drive or operate machinery if you are feeling sleepy, dizzy or have difficulty in concentrating.

 Tell your doctor immediately, or get someone to take you to Accident and Emergency at your nearest hospital if you notice any of the following:

 - becoming very sleepy

-- having slow or shallow breathing
+- having slow or shallow breathing, shortness of breath

 - sudden signs of allergy such as rash, itching or hives on the skin, swelling of the lips, tongue or throat, shortness of breath, wheezing or trouble breathing.

 - if you have some or all of the following symptoms you may have something called serotonin syndrome: feeling confused, feeling restless, sweating, shaking, shivering, hallucinations, sudden jerks in your muscles or a fast heart beat